The Clarion Call for Social Sector Leaders to Advance Humanity

 Moderator: Susan N. Dreyfus, president and CEO, Alliance for Strong Families and Communities

-- Deborah Matthews, president & CEO, The Children’s Center
+- Debora Matthews, president & CEO, The Children’s Center

 - Tracy Wareing Evans, president & CEO, American Public Human Services Association